-- Fishing privileges may be revoked for 1 year for two or more convictions of fishing violations in 3 years.
-Violations of fishing laws in other states may affect your ability to fish in Minnesota. - Under the gross over-limits penalty provisions, privileges can be revoked for 3 or 5 years, depending on the number of fish involved in the violation. - Failure to pay fines or to appear in court on a violation can result in revocation of all game and fish licenses until the fines are paid.
+- Fishing privileges may be revoked for one year for two or more convictions of fishing violations in three years.
+Violations of fishing laws in other states may affect your ability to fish in Minnesota. - Violating the gross over-limits penalty provisions can result in privileges being revoked for three or five years, depending on the number of fish involved in the violation. - Failure to pay fines or to appear in court on a violation can result in revocation of all game and fish licenses until the fines are paid.